-Her audience range from MDs, psychologists, therapists, counselors, researchers and educators from one side to executives, board members, policy makers and UN officials.
+Her audience range from couples to MDs, psychologists, therapists, counselors, researchers and educators from one side to executives, board members, policy makers and UN officials.

 Here is a list of organizations that invited Dr. Sara to benefit from her expertise and unique perspectives: